 The 24/7 Herman H. and Louise M. Smith Library is the main library and holds the majority of HPU’s book collection.
 Need to read up on a subject?
 There are 250,000 physical volumes in the stacks, 350,000 eBooks and streaming content, and more available through interlibrary loan.
 HPU librarians are on-site 24/7 and can offer an abundance of resources to help you excel.

 Prowler, the HPU panther mascot, is frequently spotted at athletic games, community gatherings and other events on campus and in the community.

-14. Enhance your dining etiquette at 1924 Prime
+14. Enhance your career preparation at 1924 Prime

-1924 PRIME is HPU’s fine-dining learning lab.
+While some colleges provide an etiquette class during a student’s senior year, HPU provides students with four years of career preparation inside 1924 PRIME, HPU’s fine-dining learning lab.
+Here, students practice their interview and etiquette skills over weekly dinner beginning their freshman year.
+In addition, they’re exposed to a wide variety of cultural cuisines and traditions.
 Each month, a different region or country’s cuisine is highlighted through HPU’s Cuisine & Culture Series.
 Along with distinct international fares, faculty and guest speakers host forums that offer students opportunities to learn about the cultural focus of the month.